bunnysayzz/telegram-storage-bot/README.md

 - 🗂️ Organize files into custom categories
 - 🔍 Browse and retrieve files by category
 - ⚙️ Create and delete categories
+- 🔄 MongoDB integration for persistent storage
+- 🛡️ Secure and reliable data storage

 ## Setup